Why You Can’t Think Your Way Out of Anxiety

 “I don’t even know what to talk about.
 Nothing is wrong.
 I just feel constantly on edge.”

 They explain their week very clearly.
-They understand their triggers.
-They can name their attachment style.
-They’ve done a lot of personal growth work.
+They understand their triggers and they can name their attachment style.
+A lot of my clients have done a lot of personal growth work.

-We notice what happens in their body when they mention a small interaction — maybe a partner’s brief tone change, or a delayed response to a message.
-Something they told themselves “shouldn’t matter.”
+And, we slow down.
+We notice what happens in their body when they mention a small interaction.
+Maybe it’s a partner’s brief tone change, or a delayed response to a message, or omething they told themselves “shouldn’t matter.”

 The anxiety decreases not because they learned better thoughts, but because their nervous system learned new experiences of safety.